ktaletsk/gpu_dsm/README.md

 2. Move to `<path_to_repository>/gpu_dsm/CLI`.

 3. Compile code using `make.bat` command.
+Make sure to change `-gencode arch=compute_50,code=sm_50` to reflect appropriate compute capability of your Nvidia GPU.
+To find compute capability of your GPU check [this page](https://developer.nvidia.com/cuda-gpus).
+For example, NVIDIA TITAN X has compute capability 6.1 and you will need to change the command flag to `-gencode arch=compute_61,code=sm_61`.

 4. You can test it by running `gpu_DSM.exe`.